akandykeller/akandykeller.github.io/about.md

 - [Data Visualization](https://mas-dse.github.io/DSE241/exercises/) (D3.js)

 ## Personal
 Privately, I enjoy cooking (working on my [vegan tacos](https://www.instagram.com/tacosbygringos/)), running, and building things.
 I am also an active organizing member of the [Inclusive AI](https://uva-iai.github.io/) group at the UvA whose goal is to reduce harmful bias (both algorithmic and human) in the field of machine learning.
+Please feel free to email me if you have any questions!

 # Social Media